AdobeDocs/commerce-merchant-services.en/help/live-search/rules.md

 ### Preview requests

 Request made in the Admin work slightly differently.
-When previewing in the admin, all rules are applied, including those expired and scheduled.
+When previewing in the Admin, all rules are applied, including those expired and scheduled.

 * If rule being previewed has a `query is` condition, it will be applied.
 * If rule being previewed does not have a `query is` condition, and a subsequent active, matching rule with a `query is` condition is found, the `query is` rule will be applied.